 The tax system can be a powerful tool to improve economic well-being for many.
 It is essential that it be designed in a way that is easy to access and administer.

 Elaine Maag is a senior fellow in the Urban-Brookings Tax Policy Center at the Urban Institute.
 She is an expert on the taxation of low- and middle-income families.
 Her work examines the interactions between tax and transfer programs, the impact of cash supports, how well taxes support families, and the administration of tax and transfer programs.

-Before joining Urban, Maag worked at the Internal Revenue Service and Government Accountability Office as a Presidential Management Fellow.
-She has advised congressional staff on the taxation of families with children, higher education incentives in the tax code, and work incentives in the tax code.
-Maag codirected the creation of the Net Income Change Calculator, a tool that allows users to understand the trade-offs between tax and transfer benefits, and changes in earnings or marital status.
+Maag has testified before state and federal congressional committees and advised congressional staff and administration officials on the taxation of families with children and on higher-education and work incentives in the tax code.
+Maag codirected the creation of the Net Income Change Calculator, a tool that allows users to understand the trade-offs between tax and transfer benefits and changes in earnings or marital status.

 Maag holds an MS in public policy analysis from the University of Rochester.

 Maag is a board member of the Commonwealth Institute (Virginia), a member of the National Academy of Social Insurance, and a member of the Humanity Forward Policy Council.